Knotted Hemming Stitch For Beginners| Step By Step Guide

 Knotted Hemming Stitch By Hand

 First, I make 2 folds—a smaller one, about ¼ to ½ inch, and then a bigger one—to create my crease hemming stitch lines.
-This trick is also effective for running stitch hem.
+This trick is also effective for running stitch hem or any other hand sew.

 First, I make 2 folds